Charity Bingo Sites

 As of March 2014 a new charity of the month (Sport Relief 2014) was being shown, but Gus’s JustGiving profile (which showed all the donations to charity since the site was set up in 2009) did not have a page for it and there were still no donations to Ataxia UK which was nominated as the charity of the month before the site changed hands in November.

-Fast forward to 2015 and Gus has been given the boot and replaced by Charlie the Charity Chimp.
+Fast forward to 2015 and Gus had been given the boot and replaced by Charlie the Charity Chimp.
 Charlie does seem to make occasional donations to charities but these amount to under £200 a month and there still remains the question of donations to Ataxia UK that were advertised but apparently not (or not yet, at least) made.
 Charlie did eventually donate £140 to Sport Relief in April 2014.
 When we visited in Spring 2016 the charity of the month was shown as Great Ormond Street Hospital but there did not seem to be an associated JustGiving page and the accompanying graphic is for a different charity (from the previous year).
 There does not appear to be any record on JustGiving of any subsequent donations (Charlie has lot of fundraiser pages but they are all out of date).
 The site is now owned by Rank and there’s no longer any information on it about any charity donations.

 Give Back Bingo, a Stride Gaming/Daub Alderney charity bingo site launched at the end of 2016, promised to give all profits to the charity of the month with a minimum donation of £500.
 Again, this was supposed to happen via an associated Just Giving page and for a few months it did, but after that they just showed the charity of the month on site.
 The charity component was dropped entirely when the site moved to different software in 2020.